ObamaCare’s Medicaid Could Insure 21.3 Million Americans in the Next Decade. So Why Did Some States Opt-Out Of Expanding Medicaid?

 ObamaCare Medicaid Expansion is one of the biggest milestones in health care reform.
 ObamaCare’s Medicaid expansion expands Medicaid to our nations poorest in order cover nearly half of uninsured Americans, however a change to the law will leave 5.7 million without coverage by 2016.

-You can sign up for Medicaid and CHIP 365 days a year.
-You may qualify for free or low-cost care through Medicaid based on income and family size.
-If you think you are eligible for Medicaid you can sign up for Medicaid now.
-If your state did not expand Medicaid and you have been denied Medicaid coverage, you are exempt from the mandate to obtain insurance.
+If your state did not expand Medicaid and you have been denied Medicaid coverage, you are exempt from the mandate to obtain insurance and won’t owe the fee.
 If you apply for a hardship exemption at HealthCare.Gov you will qualify to shop for catastrophic coverage.

 States Opting Out of Medicaid Expansion